Terasology-Archived/Pathfinding/README.markdown

 ## Behavior nodes

 ### `FindPathTo`
-Requests a path to a target defined using the `MinionPathComponent`.
+Requests a path to a target defined using the `MinionMoveComponent.target`.

 `SUCCESS` / `FAILURE`: when paths is found or not found (invalid).
 `RUNNING`: as long as path is searched.

 ### `MoveAlongPath` *Decorator*
 Call child node, as long as the actor has not reached the end of the path.
+Sets `MinionMoveComponent.target` to next step in path.

 `SUCCESS`: when actor has reached end of path.
 `FAILURE`: if no path was found previously.

-### `FindWalkableBlock` *Decorator*
-Searches for the next valid walkable block for pathfinder.
-Best use of this node is probably using a `Sequence` on top of the behavior tree and a `MoveTo` as the child.

-This node must be run successfully **before** calling `FindPathTo`, because here the start position for pathfinding is queried.

-The walkable block is stored into `MinionMoveComponent`.

-`SUCCESS`: if the child returns `SUCCESS`.
-`FAILURE`: if no walkable block can be found.

 ### `SetTargetLocalPlayer`
-Set `MinionPathComponent`'s target to the block below local player.
+Set `MinionMoveComponent.target` to the block below local player.

 Always returns `SUCCESS`.